vcvpaiva/AlgebraicCategories/Curry-Howard-Correspondence/readme.md

 Includes:
 * (1) scope and goals,
 * (2) a recommended data model and file layout,
-* (3) the canonical category ↔ logic mappings to include, with references,
+* (3) canonical category ↔ logic mappings to include, with references,
 * (4) an ingestion / curation pipeline, and
 * (5) concrete first tasks one can assign as issues.